library-angels/code-library-backend/README.md

 For more detailed information about how the services work together, refer to [`ARCHITECTURE.md`](./ARCHITECTURE.md).
 Specific implementation details about an individual service and how to run it can be found in the `README.md`, of the respective service directory.

+For more details about our cyber security and privacy efforts please refer to [`SECURITY.md`](./SECURITY.md).

 ## 2. Building